 - Approve or reject changes in the administrative structure or procedures

 The Town meeting also authorizes the borrowing of money and the issuing of notes or bonds.
-Topsfield’s Annual Town Meeting is held the first Tuesday in May in the Proctor School Auditorium.
-Special Town Meetings may be called throughout the year by the Selectmen or by petition of 200 or 20 percent of the registered voters, whichever number is less.
+Topsfield’s Annual Town Meeting is held the first Tuesday in May.
+Special Town Meetings may be called throughout the year by the Select Board or by petition of 200 or 20 percent of the registered voters, whichever number is less.

 The Town Meetings are “open” or “unlimited,” that is the voters are the final authority for town affairs, unlike the voters of larger towns who elect representatives to act as their legislators.